yhatt/jsx-slack/docs/jsx-components-for-dialog.md

 **`state` prop in parent `<Dialog>` must not define when using `<Input type="hidden">`.** The parent dialog prefers `state` prop than `<Input type="hidden">` whenever it has any value in `state` prop.

 And please take care that the maximum length validation will still apply for stringified JSON.
-The value like string and array that cannot predict the length might exceed the limit of JSON string length easily (3000 characters).
+The value like string and array that cannot predict the length might over the limit of JSON string length easily (3000 characters).

 [As Slack recommends](https://api.slack.com/dialogs#state), the best practice is only storing the value of a pointer to reference data stored elsewhere. _Don't store sensitive data as state and hidden value directly._